webiwg/historia-web-pt/hobbes/linha-do-tempo-da-internet/index.md

 ### 1950s

-{:auto_ids-year}
 1957
 :  USSR launches Sputnik, first artificial earth satellite.
    In response, US forms the Advanced Research Projects Agency ([ARPA](http://www.darpa.mil/)), the following year, within the Department of Defense (DoD) to establish US lead in science and technology applicable to the military (:amk:)
 {: .dl-traducao}